sbb-design-systems/sbb-angular/src/angular/ghettobox/ghettobox.md

 <sbb-ghettobox-outlet></sbb-ghettobox-outlet>
 ```

-You can use the `SbbGhettoboxService` to add Ghettobox instances or remove all existing.
+You can use the `SbbGhettoboxService` to add Ghettobox instances or dismiss all existing.

 ```ts
 constructor(ghettoboxService: SbbGhettoboxService) {